 Why do I have to write to your theme to be published with Havok?

 Here at Havok Publishing, we like themes.
 Readers of anthologies like themes.
 Themes allow writers to flex their creative muscles and come up with a story they might not have written otherwise.
 Themes allow us to collect stories that belong together while showcasing their authors’ creativity.
 Between our monthly themes and daily genres, we offer unlimited mashups.
 We’ve made our themes intentionally broad to not pigeonhole authors—just set your mind free and see where you end up.
 That’s the kind of story that excites us!

 (If you don’t like the term “theme”, think of them as writing prompts.)

 How often can I submit to Havok?

 Submit early and often, we always say!
-If you have five wildly different ideas for the same month’s subtheme, lay it on us.
-If you decide you want to write something for each Daily Genre, go for it!
+If you have five wildly different ideas for the same month’s subtheme, write and submit them all.
+If you decide you want to write something for each Havok daily genre (Mystery Monday, Techno Tuesday, Wacky Wednesday, Thriller Thursday, Fantasy Friday), go for it!
 All we ask is that you submit your best work and meet our Submission Guidelines.